-- a) When invoking an altstep, the compatibility of the test component type of the invoking test component and of the altstep runs on clause (as described in clause 6.3.3) need to be fulfilled. - b) Further restrictions on invoking altsteps in the activate statement are given in clause 20.5.2.
+- a) When invoking an altstep, the compatibility of the test component type of the invoking test component and of the altstep runs on clause (as described in clause 6.3.3) need to be fulfilled. - b) Further restrictions on invoking altsteps in the activate statement are given in clause 20.5.2. - c) When invoking an altstep, the mtc and system compatibility of the mtc and system components of the invoked altstep with the actual mtc and system types of the running test case as described in clause 6.3.3 need to be fulfilled.

-EXAMPLE 1: Implicit invocation of an altstep via a default activation
+EXAMPLE 1: Implicit invocation of an altstep via a default activation var default v_myDefVarTwo := activate(a_mySecondAltStep()); // Activation of an altstep as

-'''

-var default MyDefVarTwo := activate(MySecondAltStep()); // Activation of an altstep as default

-'''